oppressionslayer/My3DIllusionInventionDisplay/README.md

 You can also stereogram this, i like the cross-eyed method the best. but you can see that it is also a stereogram.

+I can definitely think about how to share the original non 3d Illusion stereogram image i created for those that kindly ask or show interest.
+Thank you for your understanding in this matter!

 ![LREL Copyright Banner](background-mycopyrightlrelsmall.png)

 ---